kaldap/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-My solutions to Advent of Code
+My solutions to Advent of Code.
+So far from perfect, but did my best 🤣